Tropicana Las Vegas Savor, the Buffet: 2023 Price, Hours & Menu

-(Editor’s note: The Tropicana is open, however its Savor Buffet remains closed.
-When a re-opening date is announced, we’ll update this article accordingly).
+(Editor’s note: The Tropicana’s Savor Buffet remains closed and may be closed permanently.
+If and when a re-opening date is announced, we’ll update this article accordingly).

 Just about every casino has a buffet, but the Tropicana Hotel & Casino’s buffet is that rare restaurant to only serve brunch.

 Set on the main level, Savor is past the Starbucks and food court area towards the back of the casino.

 In contrast to the mega buffets that dominate the Las Vegas Strip, Savor is much more intimate.
 That means smaller lines, and less walking around to the buffet stations.

 What Savor lacks in size, it makes up for with a beautiful, contemporary décor.
 The 5,000 plus square foot dining area, (a complete remodel of the resort’s former Beach Café), is open, bright, and airy, with large windows overlooking the tropical landscaping outside.